Hi, I'm Jess.

 A: You will be able to go at your own pace if you wish.
 When each module is released, you will be able to download every lesson (including supplemental worksheets & templates) whether PDF or video.
 Additionally, you will have online access for a year.

 If you are a person who enjoys a group aspect and the accountability that comes with it, I'd encourage you to work through the lessons when they are released, but it is not required.

 Q: I do not have a Facebook account, will I still be able to participate?

 A: The private Facebook group is a bonus benefit to getting feedback quickly.
 It is not required.
 Students will be able to comment and ask questions on the course platform or contact me via email.

 Q: I'm familiar with some of the course material, but not all of it.
 Should I take the course?

-A: If you would like help deciding, please fill out this questionnaire and I'll make a personal recommendation.
+A: Check out this guided walk-through of the course.
+Maybe this'll help you decide?
+If you would like additional help, please fill out this questionnaire and I'll make a personal recommendation.

 I do not want you to get into the course and feel like it was the wrong information at the wrong time for you.